“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 While Body Brokers is likely to portray an ugly side to addiction treatment, it is essential to note that there are honest, dependable, and ethical rehabs and sober homes all over the U.S.; and, these centers go above and beyond to help their patients reach sobriety through customized treatment plans.

-It’s all about awareness and remaining informed on all aspects in the addiction treatment industry.
+It’s all about awareness and remaining informed on all aspects of the addiction treatment industry.

-If you have any questions on patient brokering, questions to ask Admissions before entering rehab, or other items to consider if you struggle with addiction, reach out to one of our addiction representatives today.
+If you have any questions on patient brokering, questions to ask Admissions before entering rehab, or other items to consider if you struggle with addiction, reach out to one of our Find Addiction Rehabs expert representatives today and ask away!